just-maik/win-opti-resources/README.md

 ### Introduction 📝

 This is a curated list of open-source, freeware, and notable tools for optimizing, debloating, customizing, and securing Windows 10 & 11.
 These tools can help you remove unnecessary components, improve system performance, enhance privacy, and tailor your Windows experience to your specific needs.
-Always create a system restore point or backup before making major changes to your system!

 ---